Have you ever purchased from PartSelect.com before?

 This part fixes the following symptoms:

-When the icemaker shut off arm is high enough the ice maker will shut off and no more ice will be made until the level of the ice in the bin drops.
-Also the ice maker can be turned off by lifting the arm all the way to the top until in a locked position.
+When the icemaker shut off arm is high enough the icemaker will shut off and no more ice will be made until the level of ice in the bin drops.
+Also, the icemaker can be turned off by lifting the arm all the way to the top until in a locked position.
 If your icemaker is dispensing too much ice or is not making enough ice, you may have to replace the icemaker shut off arm.
 This part is made of white plastic and metal.
 This icemaker shut off arm may differ in design from your previous part.
 However, the part will still perform the same function.

 Help other customers find the most helpful instructions.